-As part of a growing commitment to support open access publishing in emerging countries, we have been working with EIFL (Electronic Information for Libraries) to introduce a 12 month agreement which enables researchers to publish OA in 66 journals with a partially, or even fully, discounted APC.
+As part of our commitment to support open access publishing in emerging countries, we have an agreement with EIFL (Electronic Information for Libraries) which enables researchers to publish OA in over 80 journals with a partially, or even fully, discounted APC.

-This discount or waiver applies to pure OA journals ranging across disciplines, including the sciences, social sciences and humanities, and is open to 45 EIFL network countries, with the aim of making publishing OA accessible for researchers in countries with developing or transition economies.
+This discount or waiver applies to full OA journals ranging across disciplines, including the sciences, social sciences and humanities, and is open to 35 EIFL network countries, with the aim of making publishing OA accessible for researchers in countries with developing or transition economies.

 Who are EIFL and how do I check if my country is included?